NuboHQ/nubo/packages/nubo/README.md

 # Nubo

-Nubo is a platform for building JavaScript and TypeScript applications.
+Nubo is a platform for deploying and managing TypeScript applications.
 <br/>
 Visit [nubo.app](https://nubo.app) for more information.
 <br/>